 David faced the darkest of all valleys.
 Was David overwhelmed by darkness and gloom?
 Did anguish, despair, or perhaps even depression consume him?
 Absolutely not!
 He knew he was under the Father’s protection.
 He drew courage, confidence, and strength to prevail.
 His courage in the face of danger has undoubtedly inspired untold millions through the millennia.

 Each child of the King faces depressive and dark times.
 David is our brother in the faith.
 David’s Father is our Father.
 His calm confidence can be our calm confidence.
-Each of us can say with absolute assurance, He restores my soul, He renews my strength.
+Each of us can say with absolute assurance; that He restores my soul; He renews my strength.

 No matter how dark the valley, there is always light on the other side.